Eligibility, Enrollment & Participant Data Changes

 Step 1 – Log on to the website and use the Add/Edit Beneficiary button or, if applicable, complete Beneficiary Designation Form

-A participant can name anyone he or she desires as a beneficiary, and the Program has made it easy to do so online after logging to to his or her account.
+A participant can name anyone he or she desires as a beneficiary, and the Program has made it easy to do so online after logging in to his or her account.
 However, if a participant is married, the Retirement Equity Act of 1984 requires that spousal consent be obtained if the spouse is not named as the sole primary beneficiary.

 If a single participant becomes married, his or her spouse automatically becomes the beneficiary unless another beneficiary is named and the new spouse consents.
 Also, if a married participant is divorced, the former spouse automatically ceases to be a beneficiary (provided the plan receives timely notice prior to a distribution), but may still be entitled to some or all of the participant’s benefits as a result of the divorce to the extent provided in a Qualified Domestic Relations Order (QDRO) (see QDROs).

 When the spouse gives a blanket (or one-time) consent, he or she is consenting to the current named beneficiary and also to any other beneficiaries named at a later date, without requiring any further consent from the spouse.
 If the spouse does not wish to give his or her blanket consent, the spouse should check the box next to “If this beneficiary designation is revoked, I DO NOT permit future beneficiary designation changes…” in Section 5 on the Beneficiary Designation Form.
 By doing so, the participant must get spousal consent again to make any future beneficiary changes.